 But local communities and the private sector are ready to act where the feds can’t or won’t.
 They just need the legislative authority to do so.
 Sen. Cornyn’s bill provides that authority.
 In this budget crunch, the Department of Homeland Security and the General Services Administration should be happy for the help.

 Sequestration is a terrible way to conduct governmental budgeting.
 But we can turn a negative into a positive.
 Public-private partnerships make sense for the border.

-Nelson Balido is the Principal at Balido and Associates, former president of the Border Trade Alliance, and former member of the Homeland Security Advisory Council.
+Nelson Balido is the managing principal at Balido and Associates, chairman of the Border Commerce and Security Council, and former member of the Homeland Security Advisory Council.
 Follow him on Twitter: @nelsonbalido